-Week 4: Summary-Analysis Paper Draft (Complete)
+Week 4: Informative Academic Research Paper Draft (Complete)

-In this assignment, students will continue to develop their evaluation from the previous assignment.
-This is the next step in the process for writing the summary-analysis draft.
-Students will complete their remaining analysis paragraphs, synthesize the rest of the evidence to validate or invalidate the claims made in the chosen opinion article, and add the introduction and conclusion to the paper.
-Necessary revisions to the body paragraphs and working thesis should also be made based on feedback from previous practice activities and assignments.
+In this assignment, students will continue to develop their chosen topic from the previous assignment.
+This is the next step in the process for writing the informative academic research paper.
+Students will add the introduction and conclusion to the paper and make necessary revisions to the body paragraphs and working thesis based on feedback from the previous assignment.
 Drafts are not meant to be perfect but should be as complete as possible.
 The draft should attempt to adhere to standard APA conventions and rules for accurate English writing mechanics.